-1000 - Instruction 150 - Additional Compensation 16 - Other activities necessary to maintain LFA operations and service
+1000 - Instruction 150 - Additional Compensation 16 - Other activ

+16 - Other activities necessary to maintain LEA operations and services and employ existing LEA staff.

 Please describe the expenditures within the account and how they will address a COVID-19 need

 Given the impact of Covid-19 and the increasing challenges associated with teaching students post Covid-19, it is imperative for the staff to be provided a retention incentive that will ensure the continuity of instruction and critical operations throughout not only the pandemic, but also the endemic.
 Our challenges have only grown during that time, and as other professional opportunities arise outside of the district, retaining our staff is a top priority, especially in a year when teachers were not given a raise to the base.
 The district is relying on the support of a retention bonus to help keep highly qualified staff reaching our most at risk students.
 144 staff will be given a \$2000 incentive for full time staff knowing that this Premium Pay is an additional one-time payment for all Staff for additional work associated with Maintaining In-Person School following COVID Responsibilities/Plans and Implementing Mitigation Expectations and Procedures.